| | | | | | | |

 3. Break the ladyfingers in half and dip the bottom into the Marsala mixture.

 4. Place on top of the filling, I placed them in a circle around the outside with one in the middle.
+With the remaining Marsala mixture, brush it on top of each cookie so it is all absorbed.

-5. With the remaining Marsala mixture, brush it on top of each cookie so it is all absorbed.
-Cover cookies with the remaining mascarpone filling.
+5. Cover cookies with the remaining mascarpone filling.
 Place in the fridge for two hours to set.

 6. Top with whipped cream.
 You can pipe it on like I did in the photos or just smooth it on top.
-Sift on a small amount of cocoa powder, serve.

-Pie crust on disc shape
+Pie crust in disc shape for tiramisu piePin

 If mascarpone is whipped too much it will easily curdle, this happens because of its high-fat content.